 VIN Standards Aren’t The Same

 As we’ve stated above, the American standards aren’t the same as the ISO 3779, 4030 accepted in Europe.
 The ninth symbol in the US standard is a check digit, while in the European Union it’s a part of the vehicle description section.

 Not All Manufacturers Encode Trim Details To VINs

 Several brands like Honda, Subaru, BMW, and Mercedes do include information about trim levels and options in their VINs.
 Still, most manufacturers don’t reveal the exact equipment a vehicle has.
 So, if you’re looking for VIN characteristics, you need to get a Window Sticker by VIN.

 Kit-Cars Usually Don’t Have VIN At All

 Kit-cars aren’t factory-made vehicles.
 Car enthusiasts assemble them from different spare parts and other components available, so these vehicles aren’t likely to get their own VIN.
 They aren’t forbidden to drive, but you will have to take into account a lot of government regulations before buying such a vehicle and registering it to your name.

 These VIN facts are must-know before you’re set to choose your next car.
 ClearVIN strives to make your choice as easy as ABC, so we provide the most accurate VIN history report out there.
+Alternatively, it’s always a good idea to perform a free license plate lookup to ensure the vehicle has a clean history if you’re planning to buy a used car.
 Our reports contain ownership history as well as information about the previous registration records, auction sales, collisions, and safety recalls if there were any.
 We are glad to help you learn everything you want about a used car you intend to buy.
 Feel free to reach us at +1 (844) 268-5991 (8:00 AM – 3:00 PM PST, weekdays) if you have any questions.